 This report was prepared under our supervision and in accordance with all applicable Actuarial Standards of Practice.
-The assumptions and methods used for funding purposes meet the requirements of all applicable Actuarial Standards of Practice.
-We are Fellows of the Society of Actuaries, Enrolled Actuaries, Members of the American Academy of Actuaries, and Fellows of the Conference of Consulting Actuaries.
+We are Fellows of the Society of Actuaries, Enrolled Actuaries, Members of the American Academy of Actuaries and Fellows of the Conference of Consulting Actuaries.
 We meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinions contained herein.

 We are available to discuss this report with you at your convenience.
-David can be reached at 602-803-6174 and Beth can be reached at (208) 724-5297.
+David can be reached at (602) 803-6174 and Beth can be reached at (208) 724-5297.